earthly/website/blog/_posts/2021-10-22-bash-string.md

 Year = 1982
 ```

-Capture groups can be very handy for doing some light-weight string parsing in bash.
-However, there is a nicer method for splitting strings by a delimiter in bash.
+Capture groups can be convenient for doing some light-weight string parsing in bash.
+However, there is a better method for splitting strings by a delimiter in bash.
+It requires a little explanation, though.

 ## Bash Split String

-By default bash treats spaces as the delimiter between seperate elements.
-This is one reason for double quoting your varialbes assignements.
-But this can also be a useful feature:
+By default, bash treats spaces as the delimiter between separate elements.
+This can lead to problems, though, and is one of the reasons I mentioned earlier for double quoting your variables assignments.
+However, this space delimiting can also be a helpful feature:

 ``` bash
 list="foo bar baz"